Military Circle Mall

 Military Circle Mall, known as The Gallery at Military Circle Mall from 2002 to 2015, is a soon to be demolished abandoned enclosed shopping mall in Norfolk, Virginia.
 The mall opened in 1970.
-In October 2016 the Virginia Beach City Council rejected plans for an oceanfront arena.
+In October 2016, the Virginia Beach City Council rejected plans for an oceanfront arena.
 This vote triggered discussions for the Military Circle area to include the construction of a 20,000 seat multi purpose arena.
 However, rising city debt and other priorities appear to negate any near-term plans for a new arena to the area.
 The anchor stores are Ross Dress for Less, Optima Health, and Movement Mortgage.
 There are 3 vacant anchor stores that were once Cinemark, Sears, and Macy's.
-The mall permanently closed to the public on January 31, 2023.